Synthesis of Soundfields through Irregular Loudspeaker Arrays Based on Convolutional Neural Networks: Results

 \section{Results}

-In this section we present some simulation results aimed at estimating the accuracy of the soundfield synthesised with the proposed method, referred in the following as $\mathrm{CNN}$, with respect to the techniques presented in Sec.~\ref{sec:ii-background}, namely the model-based soundfield rendering technique~\cite{bianchi2016model} ($\mathrm{MR}$) and the Pressure Matching technique~\cite{nelson1994active}($\mathrm{PM}$).
+In this section we present simulation and experimental results aimed at estimating the accuracy of the soundfield synthesised with the proposed method, referred in the following as $\mathrm{CNN}$, with respect to the techniques presented in Sec.~\ref{sec:ii-background}, namely the model-based soundfield rendering technique~\cite{bianchi2016model} ($\mathrm{MR}$), the Pressure Matching technique~\cite{nelson1994active}($\mathrm{PM}$) and the Adaptive WaveField Synthesis ($\mathrm{AWFS}$).
+We also consider an adaptive version of the $\mathrm{MR}$ technique by applying the $\mathrm{AWFS}$ procedure defined in \eqref{eq:awfs_inversion} to the driving signals obtained via the model-based technique.
+We will refer to this method as $\mathrm{AMR}$ in the following.

-The $\mathrm{MR}$ technique assumes setups where loudspeakers are regulary spaced, therefore its performances are expected to be non-optimal when it is applied to an irregular array, as in the case of this manuscript.
+The $\mathrm{MR}$ technique assumes setups where loudspeakers are regularly spaced, therefore its performances are expected to be non-optimal when it is applied to an irregular array, as in the case of this manuscript.
 Moreover, since the $\mathrm{CNN}$ technique compensates the driving signals extracted via $\mathrm{MR}$, the synthesis accuracy obtained through the latter can be considered as the higher bound with respect to the reproduction error.

-We consider also the $\mathrm{PM}$ method since, similarly to $\mathrm{CNN}$, it does not pose any constraint with respect to the configuration of the loudspeaker array setup.
-We avoid a comparison with a mode matching technique, even if it is suitable to work with irregular setups, due to the inherently different optimization objective, that is the mode of the soundfield at a control point, with respect to the objective functions of both the $\mathrm{PM}$ and $\mathrm{CNN}$ methods.
+We consider also the $\mathrm{PM}$ method since, similarly to $\mathrm{CNN}$, it does not pose any constraint with respect to the configuration of the loudspeaker array.

+We avoid a comparison with a mode matching technique, even if it is suitable to work with irregular setups, due to the inherently different optimization procedure.
+While the $\mathrm{PM}$ and $\mathrm{CNN}$ approaches minimize the pressure obtained at a series of control points with no need of feedback measurements, the mode matching technique, instead, minimizes the expansion of the soundfield obtained using spherical wavefunctions, whose coefficients must be estimated through microphone measurements~\cite{koyama2021sound}.

-The numerical results refer to circular and linear speakers deployments.
-We first present aspects of the setup that are in common between the two configurations.
-We then discuss separately the two geometries.
-The code used in order to generate the data, train the model as well as the setup and additional results can be found at \url{https://polimi-ispl.github.io/deep_learning_soundfield_synthesis_irregular_array/}.
+The simulation results refer to circular and linear speakers deployments, while the experimental ones to a circular array setup only.
+We first present aspects of the setup that are in common between the configurations.
+We then discuss separately the different scenarios.
+The code used in order to generate the data, train the model as well as the setup and additional results can be found at \url{https://polimi-ispl.github.io/deep_learning_soundfield_synthesis_irregular_array/}.The $\mathrm{WFS}$ driving functions needed to apply $\mathrm{AWFS}$ were computed using the Sound Field Synthesis (SFS) Toolbox for Python~\cite{wierstorf2012sound}